๐ŸฅธIntro to Psychology

 Why This Matters

-Research methods are the backbone of everything you'll study in AP Psychology—every claim about memory, development, emotion, or social behavior rests on how psychologists gathered their evidence.
+Research methods are the backbone of everything you'll study in AP Psychology.
+Every claim about memory, development, emotion, or social behavior rests on how psychologists gathered their evidence.
 When you encounter a study about infant depth perception (like the visual cliff) or implicit attitudes (like the IAT), you're being tested not just on what researchers found, but on why they chose that particular method and what conclusions it actually supports.
-Understanding the difference between correlation and causation, or why some studies use random assignment while others can't, will show up repeatedly across units.

-The AP exam loves to test your ability to evaluate research quality and identify methodological limitations.
+The AP exam tests your ability to evaluate research quality and identify methodological limitations.
 Can this study establish cause and effect?
 What's a potential confound?
 Why might results not generalize?
-These aren't just abstract questions—they're the lens through which psychologists interpret findings on everything from operant conditioning to stereotype formation.
+These questions come up across every unit, from operant conditioning to stereotype formation.
 Don't just memorize method names; know what each method can and cannot tell us about human behavior.

 Establishing Cause and Effect